gyorilab/adeft/README.md

 er_dd.disambiguate(texts)
 ```

 Users may also build and train their own disambiguators.
-See the documention
+See the documentation
 for more info.